dkkapur/service-fabric-monitor-solution/README.md

 # Service Fabric Monitor

-This is the preview version of the new Service Fabric Monitor solution that will be introduced in OMS / Log Analytics in October, 2017.
+This is the preview version of the new Service Fabric Monitor solution that will be introduced in OMS / Log Analytics in November, 2017.
 Please feel free to try it out and leave feedback via *Issues* or by emailing me at dekapur@microsoft.com.

 ## Setting up the solution